 All new and returning students should meet with a counselor before registering for courses unless exempt (please refer to exemptions below).
-Meeting with a counselor regularly, provides an opportunity to review educational goals, course requirements, research majors, and plan courses.
-New students will need to declare a program of study and complete a comprehensive student educational plan before the completion of 15 degree applicable units.
-It is HIGHLY recommended that students meet with a counselor each semester to receive updates on changes and review progress towards their educational goal.
+Meeting with a counselor regularly, provides an opportunity to review educational goals, course requirements, research majors, plan courses, and develop an abbreviated or comprehensive Student Educational Plan (SEP).
+All new students are required to have on record either an abbreviated or comprehensive SEP.
+It is HIGHLY recommended that students meet with a counselor each semester to receive updates on changes and review progress toward their educational goal.

-Please contact the Counseling Office at 818.365.7655 for appointment and drop-in counseling availability.
+Please contact the Counseling Office for appointment and drop-in availability.